 Avenue Maipu is the main road along the waterfront and within easy walking distance of the town centre.
 Food is light (soups, sandwiches, quiche and salads), beer on tap, the service is excellent and it’s well patronised by the locals which is a good sign.
 Great atmosphere and lots of quirky memorabilia, photos and posters of local environmental issues to look at.
-It’s a former general store providing a peek inside the real Ushuaia… A French pastry cook makes mouth watering croissants and crusty baguettes Tripadvisor rates it 9 from 104 restaurants in Ushuaia.
+It’s a former general store providing a peek inside the real Ushuaia… A French pastry cook makes mouth-watering croissants and crusty baguettes Tripadvisor rates it 9 from 104 restaurants in Ushuaia.

 In San Martin the main street through the centre of Ushuaia.
 If you enjoy crab this will not disappoint.
 Select your own crab from the tank in the window and it will be presented to you a few minutes later with scissors to open the shell.
-Salmon and others dishes offered.
+Salmon and other dishes offered.
 It was started by an Italian family a couple of generations ago.
 Tripadvisor rates it in the top third of all restaurants in the city.

 On a corner of Avenue Maipu and overlooking the ships leaving for the Antarctic Peninsula.
 Argentina is famous for its beef and lamb and the specialty here is Patagonian lamb which you can see cooking in the window.
 All parts of the animals are cooked in Argentina and there’s plenty of cuts to choose from.
 Rated in the top 50 on Tripadvisor.